Rob MacCachren: 2010s

 In 2013 MacCachren signed a deal to compete in Robby Gordon's new truck racing series modeled after Mickey Thompson's Stadium series, the Stadium Super Trucks.
 He won the inaugural event in March at University of Phoenix Stadium and won another round in May.
 MacCachren ended the season with four wins but finished second in the championship to Gordon.
 He skipped the three Stadium Super Truck events at Costa Mesa due to a conflict with his LOORRS schedule in which he found himself engaged in simultaneous battles for the Pro 2 and Pro 4 championships with Carl Renezeder.
 Renezeder would ultimately prevail by a wide margin in Pro 4, but MacCachren was able to squeak out a title in Pro 2.

 MacCachren competed in LOORRS in 2014, finishing runner-up in both Pro 4 and Pro 2 classes.
 In November, he co-drove the overall truck/car winner at the Baja 1000 along with Andy McMillan and Jason Voss.
 Their Trophy Truck field had 31 entries and they won over 237 overall entries by 29 minutes.
 It was MacCachren's second overall win and seventh class win in the race.

 He won the Baja 1000 again in 2015 and 2016.
 He also took home LOORRS Pro 2 titles back to back in 2015 and 2016, whereas in the Pro 4 class he finished runner-up in 2015 and third in 2016.

 2017 saw him win another SCORE San Felipe 250 and his first Best in the Desert Mint 400 in his hometown of Las Vegas.

 The 2018 season resulted in a second consecutive SCORE San Felipe 250 overall win followed by an overall win at the 50th BFGoodrich Tires SCORE Baja 500 in June.

 2020s

 During the 2020 season, MacCachren finished second at the Baja 1000.

 In 2021, he won the Baja 1000 (with Luke McMillin) and the Mint 400 (with his son Cayden).

 The driver won the 2022 Baja 500.

+MacCachren, paired with Luke McMillin, won the 2024 Baja 1000.
+The 2024 win marks his seventh overall win.